-The very first paragraph should tempt and motivate potential applicants to read the rest of your job advert and offer strong motivators to apply.
+The very first paragraph of the job description should tempt and motivate potential applicants to read the rest of your job advert and offer strong motivators to apply.
 The best way to do this is to show what candidates can expect from their potential employer in return for the work they do.
 And we are not talking about the salary …

 What’s in it for the candidate?
 (WIIFC)